Biomarker discovery: Mechanism of action

 The identification of clinically significant protein biomarkers of phenotype and biological function is an expanding area of research which will extend diagnostic capabilities.
 Biomarkers for a number of diseases have recently emerged, including prostate specific antigen (PSA) for prostate cancer and C-reactive protein (CRP) for heart disease.
 The epigenetic clock which measures the age of cells/tissues/organs based on DNA methylation levels is arguably the most accurate genomic biomarker.
 Using biomarkers from easily assessable biofluids (e.g. blood and urine) is beneficial in evaluating the state of harder-to-reach tissues and organs.
 Biofluids are more readily accessible, unlike more invasive or unfeasible techniques (such as tissue biopsy).

 Biofluids contain proteins from tissues and serve as effective hormonal communicators.
 The tissue acts as a transmitter of information, and the biofluid (sampled by physician) acts as a receiver.
 The informativeness of the biofluid relies on the fidelity of the channel.
 Sources of noise which decrease fidelity include the addition of proteins derived from other tissues (or from the biofluid itself); proteins may also be lost through glomerular filtration.
 These factors can significantly influence the protein composition of a biofluid.
 In addition, simply looking at protein overlap would miss information transmission occurring through classes of proteins and protein-protein interactions.

 Instead, the proteins' projection onto functional, drug, and disease spaces allow measurement of the functional distance between tissue and biofluids.
 Proximity in these abstract spaces signifies a low level of distortion across the information channel (and, hence, high performance by the biofluid).
 However, current approaches to biomarker prediction have analyzed tissues and biofluids separately.

 Methods of discovery

 Genomic approach

 There are four major methods for genomic analysis.
 First, a northern blot can be used to isolate a set of RNA sequences.
 Second and third, they can be analyzed by standard Gene expression techniques, or surveyed using SAGE.
 Lastly, a DNA microarray measurement can be taken, to determine the frequency of each gene; this information can be used to determine whether a gene is a biomarker.

 Often, a polymerase chain reaction is used to create many copies of the sequences to make them easier to work with.
 In February 2016, Dr. Laura Elnitski and company used this technique to detect a biomarker shared by five types of cancer.

 Proteomic approach

+Proteomic methods are an effective tool for analysis of biomarkers with advantages including fast and accurate screening for diseases in, for example, blood serum.
+Common proteomic techniques for biomarkers includes: